 The demand for accountants is growing faster than the supply of qualified personnel.
 Recruiters from major industries and CPA firms, including several of the largest international firms, visit Messiah's campus to hire accounting majors in all fields of accounting.
 Presently, there are not enough Messiah graduates taking the CPA exam to fulfill the demands of CPA firm recruiters coming on campus.
 In addition, a number of Messiah students choose to further their studies in graduate school.
 Some students also sit for the Certified Management Accounting (CMA) exam.

 This major offers a distinctive program that incorporates the teaching of effective writing skills into the upper-level accounting course sequence.
 Evaluated for quality and content, assignments are typical of the kinds of writing required of students when they enter their profession.
 A single syllabus is used as students compile a portfolio of their writing which they continue working on throughout a four-course sequence.
 Feedback from students, alumni, and recruiters reveals that this is a highly successful program.

-For more details on the curriculum requirements and the types of courses you would be taking as an Accounting Major, visit our Online Course Catalog or take a look at the printable Accounting Major Brochure.
+For more details on the curriculum requirements and the types of courses you would be taking as an Accounting Major, visit our Online Course Catalog.
+A list of major requirements can be found here or take a look at the printable Accounting Major Brochure.